 That’s why I like Tara underlying that point once more.
 Tara’s definition of education is more about self-discovery and learning things because they can enrich the quality of your life.
 I’m sad if education becomes a system of polarization and division.

-Another thing that I remembered is that I loved reading books and learning new things, but that I never liked school.
+One thing that I remembered from my school traject is that I loved reading books and learning new things, but that I never liked school.
 That may sound contrary, but you get a lot of knowledge and you have to close read a lot of things you wouldn’t necessarily choose if you were on your own.

 “I think education is really just a process of self-discovery—of developing a sense of self and what you think.
 I think of [it] as this great mechanism of connecting and equalizing.”